Last updated: July 12, 2026

 Engaged employees are more likely to be creative and innovative in their approach to work.

-Engaged employees are more likely to put in the extra effort to get work done quickly and efficiently.
-They're also more likely to come up with new ideas that can improve productivity.
+Engaged employees put in the extra effort to get work done quickly and well.
+They're also the ones who come up with the ideas that make everyone else's work faster.

 A study by Gallup found that companies with highly engaged employees saw a 20% increase in sales and a 21% increase in profitability.